Our summer student program generally focuses on one of four major practice areas:

 Gowling WLG Toronto is an equal opportunity employer.
 That said, our firm is dedicated to providing equitable opportunities for employment and advancement, and to creating a more inclusive workplace for all our people, as we believe that diverse professional and administrative teams make better decisions.
 Applicants who are Indigenous, racialized BIPOC, members of the 2SLGBTQ+ community, and persons with a disability are encouraged to self-identify.

-We encourage law students interested in Gowling WLG's Summer Program to submit their completed application package, including cover letter, résumé and both law school and undergraduate transcripts to Shemara Dadhisheth, Manager of Student Programs, in accordance with the requirements of the Law Society of Upper Canada's Procedures Governing the Recruitment of Students.
+We encourage law students interested in Gowling WLG's Summer Program to submit their completed application package, including cover letter, résumé and both law school and undergraduate transcripts to Shemara Dadhisheth, Manager of Student Programs, in accordance with the requirements of the Law Society of Ontario's Procedures Governing the Recruitment of Students.
 Reference letters may be submitted, but are not required.
 We will accept applications through the VI Portal.
 Please note that should you submit your application by email, we will request that you re-submit it through the VI Portal.

 Find out what sets Gowling WLG apart from other global law firms.
 This year we will be offering the following Virtual Firm Tours during the month of November: